 a turning area to allow emergency vehicles to be able to turn to get down to the

-park on or within the double yellow lines then it is likely you will be booked.
+if you park on or within the double yellow lines then it is likely you will be booked.

 ST BRIDES HAVEN St Brides Haven is an attractive little cove with sand at low tide, plus red rock, shingle and pebbles.
 It has interesting rock pools, safe bathing and good snorkelling.
 Facing north-west, it's sheltered from the prevailing south-westerly winds, and offers good views across St Brides Bay.
 The cove is named after a 6th century saint, Brigid of Kildare, and the small church above the beach is dedicated to her.
 An early Christian cemetery lies between the church and the beach, and stone-lined graves can be seen in the cliffs near the lime kiln at the head of the cove.
 Beside the toilets there is an old pump house which has been restored by Friends of the National Park and opened as an interpretation facility.
 Here you can find out about the history of the area and the St Brides Estate, and see the old pumping engine which supplied water to the castle.
 There is a moderate amount of car parking (free) and there are toilets.
-For further information see the Enjoy Pembrokeshire website and select beach number 33.
+For further information see the Visit Pembrokeshire website.